Skip to main content

 • Saml Groups: One or more SAML groups to apply this permission set to

 • Permission Set: Standard permission set form.
-It will be filtered as other permission set forms are.

 This permission set will be applied to any user who matches ANY of the net IDs or SAML groups.
 If they already have a permission set with the selected site hierarchy, the new permission set (from the SAML provision) and the existing permission set will be merged together.